 Emily has won two ASCAP Morton Gould Young Composer Awards, and she was the youngest person ever to win the award when she was only 6 years old.
-She has also won two Herb Alpert Young Jazz Composers Awards.
+Emily has won two Herb Alpert Young Jazz Composers Awards.
+She received the 2018 Abe Olman Scholarship at the Songwriters Hall of Fame Awards in New York City.
 Emily was a 2018 recipient of Illinois’ Order of Lincoln Award, the state’s highest honor for professional achievement and public service.
 She was also the youngest recipient of that award.
 At the award ceremony, she led the Rockford Symphony in her composition, “And Forever Free,” celebrating the spirit of Abraham Lincoln.
-Emily received the 2018 Abe Olman Scholarship at the Songwriters Hall of Fame Awards in New York City.

 This has been Emily’s busiest year yet.
 In February 2019, Emily played with the World Doctors Orchestra in Israel to benefit Save a Child’s Heart and she sang together with Ester Rada.
 Emily composed and sang “More than Just a Girl” and “Daylight,” the opening and end title songs to Warner Brothers’ Nancy Drew and the Hidden Staircase.
 In addition, she plays the piano on renowned composer Mark Isham’s score for Universal’s 2019 film, A Dog’s Journey.
 On May 18, 2019, she played her new score to the 1938 Disney short film Merbabies at the Hollywood Bowl, as part of the 30th Anniversary celebration of Disney’s The Little Mermaid.

 All of this set the stage for Emily’s debut as an original songwriter and vocalist with her 2019 single “I’m Not Alone,” produced by Toby Gad (John Legend, Beyonce, Fergie) and her upcoming pop song EP, Emotions.
-The first single from the album, “I’m Not Alone” was released in April 2019 and featured in the TV show Love & Hip Hop: Atlanta.
-She performed a second single, “Dancin'” on The Ellen DeGeneres Show in June 2019.
+The first single from the album featured in the TV show Love & Hip Hop: Atlanta.
+Emily performed a second single, “Dancin’” on The Ellen DeGeneres Show in June 2019.

 Now based in Los Angeles, it’s clear that 17-year-old Emily Bear is able to transition easily between a wide range of musical styles including jazz, classical, film music and pop – exhibiting an exceptional ability to adapt and master them, even mixing genres.
 We can’t wait to hear what she does next!